 Federal Stafford loans made on or after July 1, 2017 will carry a fixed interest rate of 6%.

 For more information pertaining to the Federal Direct Unsubsidized Stafford loan program, please view the plain language loan disclosure statement.

 It is a requirement for students receiving the Federal Direct Stafford Subsidized or Unsubsidized Loan to sign a MPN.
 A paper MPN is mailed to students.
-The quickest and easiest way is to complete the MPN online by using your PIN number.
+The quickest and easiest way is to complete the MPN online by using your FSA ID.

 Please follow the instructions on the Federal Direct Loan Exit Counseling page to complete your required exit counseling session.
 This session will provide information pertaining to repayment options, loan forgiveness, cancellation, etc., and will satisfy our requirements for the exit counseling at The College at Brockport.
 As always, if you have any questions, please contact our office.

 National Student Loan Data System (NSLDS)